 Unsecured loans don’t use collateral, and therefore represent a higher risk for the lender.
 For this reason, unsecured loans tend to have higher interest rates.
 The benefit for the borrower though, is that your property is not put at risk – your home or other valuable items shouldn’t be repossessed should you fail to make the due payments.
 It is important to keep in mind however that missing or making late payments can damage your credit score.

-An unsecured loan can be divided into many different categories.
+An unsecured loan can be fall into many different categories.
 For example, short term loans, payday loans and guarantor loans are all types of unsecured loan.
 The loan value for these loans is generally lower than a secured loan, but some banks do offer large unsecured loans, of up to £50,000.

 - While secured loans tend to be larger than unsecured loans, the difference is about risk, and whether the lender requires collateral